keystonejs/keystone-classic/fields/types/text/Readme.md

 Allows `null` to clear the field value.

-_Uses the common text validator._

 ### `validateRequiredInput`

 Ensures a value has been provided.
 Empty strings are not valid.

-_Uses the common text validator._